-Investment grade corporate bonds as an asset class (without mitigations like those described above) were categorised as Tier 2 indicating high climate risks.
+Investment grade corporate bonds as an asset class (without mitigations like those described on the previous page) were categorised as Tier 2 indicating high climate risks.

 Property and secure income

 The Secure Income Fund was awarded a 'moderate' climate-risk management rating.
 Managing climate risks is an increasing area of focus for property managers.
 Engagement with the manager was recommended to improve climate-risk management practices for the underlying assets over time.